developer-zebra/developer-zebra-site/src/emdk-for-android/5-0/api/notification/Notification-Beep/index.md

 type: api
 layout: guide.html
 product: EMDK For Android
-productversion: '5.0'
+productversion: '4.2'
 ---

-This holds the information required for the beep notifications You can use a frequency of 0 Hz to introduce quiet times between beeps.
+This holds the information required for the beep notifications.
+ You can use a frequency of 0 Hz to introduce quiet times between beeps.

 ##Constructors